 About Hof Ashkelon

 Hof Ashkelon is a region of 20 rural communities, 19 moshavim and kibbutzim plus one “temporary” town of émigrés from the Gaza Strip.
 It is located from just north of the Gaza Strip north to Ashdod, with 13,000 people in the area.
 The difficult security situation and economic depression in the region have had a major impact.
-After the summer 2006 war in the north between Israel and Hezbollah and the unilateral pullout of Israel from Gaza, missiles from Gaza into Hof Ashkelon were a daily occurrence.
-After the Gaza Action in January 2009, the rocket attacks decreased dramatically, but more rockets have been stockpiled in Gaza.
-The people there are upbeat and will not leave because Hof Ashkelon is their home.
-It is a beautiful area.
+The region faced daily barrages of rockets fired from the Gaza Strip during the summer of 2014.